mbarcia/ansible-newrelic/README.md

 # drupsible-newrelic

-This ansible role installs and configures the New Relic Server Agent (System Monitor Daemon) and the PHP monitor daemon.
+Drupsible role to manage the New Relic Server Agent (System Monitor Daemon) and the PHP monitor daemon.

 ## Requirements